ProdataSQL/Demos/AzFunctions/README.md

 ## Key concepts to demo
 - A template for writing c# Azure function that use Datalakes and SQL
 - Example of using the latest Azure.Identity for both Managed Identity when run from Azure and Visual Studio Azure Identity when run from Visual Studio.
-- Example use of the DataLakeServiceClient instead of the more generic BlobServiceClient.
+- Example use of the newer DataLakeServiceClient instead of the more generic BlobServiceClient.
 - Example use of SqlBulkCopy API to write a Dataset from Dot.Ney to SQL with a Bulk API.
 - Sample Dot.Net Unit Test project showing how to write unit tests to develop and test functions locally so you dont have to mess with debugging as much in Azure.
 - Use of a local.settings.json file and Envioronment variables to have different settings in VS Studio versus Azure.
 Specificaaly the ExcludeManagedIdentityCredential boolean flag.